eclipse-ecal/ecal/README.md

 * eCAL is brokerless
 * eCAL provides a C++ and C interface for easy integration into other languages (like python, csharp or [rust](https://github.com/kopernikusai/ecal-rs))
 * eCAL has powerful tools for [recording](https://continental.github.io/ecal/getting_started/recorder.html), [replay](https://continental.github.io/ecal/getting_started/player.html) and [monitoring](https://continental.github.io/ecal/getting_started/monitor.html) all your data flows - decentralized
 * eCAL is simple and zero-conf.
-No complex configuration for communication details and QOS settings are needed.
+No complex configuration for communication details and QOS settings are needed
 * eCAL is message protocol agnostic.
 You choose the message protocol that fits to your needs like [Google Protobuf](https://developers.google.com/protocol-buffers), [CapnProto](https://capnproto.org/), [Flatbuffers](https://google.github.io/flatbuffers/)...
 * eCAL uses the standardized recording format [HDF5](https://www.hdfgroup.org/solutions/hdf5/)
 * eCAL integrates gently into your ROS2 environment with the brand new [eCAL RMW](https://github.com/continental/rmw_ecal)